intellistream/CANDY/docker/README.md

     - Set **CMake options** if needed for CUDA or specific build configurations.

 4. **Sync Project**:
-    - When you open your project in CLion, it will automatically synchronize with the remote container.
+    - There is an automatic mapping of tmp folder, but it is ram-like and only valid when your docker is on.
+    - If you want make it consistently work, go to the ` Settings >Deployment `, chose the current machine, and change the mappings into /home/candy/candy.
-    - The `/workspace` directory in the container should mirror your project directory on the host machine.
+    - The `/home/candy/candy` directory in the container should mirror your project directory on the host machine.

 ### Step 7: Verify Configuration
 After the setup is complete, verify that CLion is able to: